brunoessmann/check-java-version-gradle-plugin/README.md

 inclusion in your build has already been worthwhile.

 ## Usage

+To use this plugin simply include it in the plugins block of your settings and configure the Java version you need in the `checkJavaVersion` block.

 Please note, this is a _settings plugin_ and not a project plugin, therefore the declaration is done in the _settings_ file.